 Educators will get an AI-based helper to correct textbooks and assess tasks automatically.
-AI will bring together students worldwide by providing connected classrooms so they can share different views and opinions.
+AI will bring together students worldwide by providing connected classrooms, so they can share different views and opinions.

-An excellent example for AI in education is Jill Watson, the virtual assistant developed in Georgia Institute of Technology.
+An excellent example for AI in education is Jill Watson, the virtual assistant developed at Georgia Institute of Technology.
 Jill Watson is a bot that helps students with their concerns about learning programs, introductory courses, and any predictable queries.
 The tool first was managed by a human, but has grown to an automated response algorithm, which helps students process a variety of difficulties and prevents them from dropping out.

 XR for immersive learning